kcirne25/ab-test-ecommerce/README.md

 # A/B Test: E-commerce data

 This project aims to analyze data from an E-commerce dataset with a statistical approach.
-Through the project it is analyzed if a company should implement a new website page, keep the old page, or perhaps run the experiment longer to make their decision
+Through the project it is analyzed if a company should implement a new website page, keep the old page, or perhaps run the experiment longer to make their decision.

 ## Datasets